Proud to call Laconia, New Hampshire my hometown and thrilled to see its revitalization taking place.

 What professional events do you participate in, or what skills or accomplishments have you attained, that sets you apart?

-Several years ago, I earned a Master’s in Communication, Culture & Technology from Georgetown University in Washington, D.C. and more recently, I completed my Master of Business Administration (MBA) degree with a concentration in Growth & Innovation at the University of New Hampshire.
-Through both of these programs, I’ve enjoyed studying topics like management, organizational change, and technology adoption.
+Several years ago, I earned a Master’s in Communication, Culture & Technology from Georgetown University in Washington, D.C., and more recently, I completed my Master of Business Administration (MBA) degree with a concentration in Growth & Innovation at the University of New Hampshire.
+Through both of these programs, I’ve enjoyed studying topics like growth strategy, organizational change, and technology adoption.

 In 2015, I participated in Leadership Lakes Region to develop a more holistic awareness of the challenges and opportunities facing this beautiful region of New Hampshire.